erasam/LODs-Easy-Generator/Documentation/Documentation.md

-The LODs Easy Generator custom add-on allows the selection of the following parameters:
+The **LODs Easy Generator** custom Blender add-on allows the selection of the following parameters:
 ![Parameters](./images/Parameters.jpg)

 - **Search by:**